Keyboard shortcuts

 Space cConfig

-The leader key is active everywhere except during text input (journal editing, note editing, or form input).
+The leader key is active everywhere except during text input, such as journal editing, note editing, or form input.
 Press Esc to cancel a pending leader sequence.

 KeyAction